aptible/support/source/quickstart/php/laravel.md

----
-title: PHP Laravel
-subtitle: Deploy your Laravel PHP app on Aptible in about 5 minutes
----

 This guide will show you how to set up a PHP app using the Laravel framework and MySQL.
 This guide is for Laravel 4.0 or greater.

 This guide assumes you have: